uw-windc/WiNDCNational.jl/docs/src/data/united_states/data_build.md

 ## `Personal_Consumption` and `Household_Supply`

 The `Personal_Consumption` column has a mix of positive and negative values.
 This could should only contain negative values, as it is on the input side.
 The `Household_Supply` column is created from the positive values.
+This is done using the function [`WiNDCNational.create_pce_categories`](@ref).

 ## `Sector_Subsidy` and `Subsidy`

 The `Sector_Subsidy` is a new addition to the Supply/Use framework.
 It was introduced post-Covid to account for the large subsidies provided to various sectors of the economy.
 Direct from the BEA, this row is positive and it _should_ be negative.
 That means in our final data, this row should be positive, so we re-flip the sign.

 This is in contrast to the `Subsidy` column which, direct from the BEA, is negative.
 Which is the correct sign so we make no adjustments.

-This is done using the function [`WiNDCNational.create_pce_categories`](@ref).
+There is no associated function for this step, the values come directly from the table.

 ## Marginal Commodities